stfc/PSyclone/doc/user_guide/psyclone_command.rst

     [code output]

 .. note:: The ``-d`` option can be repeated to add as many search
-    directories as is required, with the same constraint as before, that there must be only one instance of the specified file within (or below) the specified directories.
+    directories as is required, with the constraint that there must be only one instance of the specified file within (or below) the specified directories.

 Transformation script
 ---------------------